 I’m in session with a client who is telling me about a very emotional event in her life.
 She begins to tear up, but she fights it and keeps the tears back.
 We continue to talk and she continues to fight.
 She isn’t fooling anyone.
 I can see the tears there, wanting to come out.
 Then there is a moment when one of us says something that makes it so she can’t hold them back any more and the tears begin to flow.

 Your intimacy quotient is crucial for a man to go from "attracted to you" to "totally intoxicated by you"!
-This quotient is measured by how intimate your energy feels to him--whether he wants to get closer and closer to you or not by the way you interact with him in quiet, loving and romantic moments.
+This quotient is measured by how intimate your energy feels to him--whether he wants to get closer and closer to you or not, by the way you interact with him in quiet, loving and romantic moments.
 Your capacity for deep levels of intimacy is all related to how much physical and emotional closeness you can tolerate and even INVITE with a man.
-Are you fully available to 'melt into him' during pillow talk?
-Can you take a walk on the beach and turn it into the greatest memories of tenderness and mutual understanding he has ever known?
-Can you open him up like a book and get him willingly talking to you about secrets he's never told any other woman?

 We can't control the future.
 We can't control the outcome of most events in our lives.
 We can, however, control how we choose to respond to the fear-based "what-if" thoughts that descend on our minds like an avalanche and try to pull us away from this moment, right here, right now.